Animals and me

 Pip helping in the garden

-After her came Pip who just could not cope with people.
-She was fine with family and people she knew, despite socialisation classes, she was not friendly to strangers.
-She did love to help me digging in the garden though.
+After her came Pip who was very keen with the sheep which were getting on a bit and tended to rush straight into the pen so she could not chase them round!
+She did love to help me digging in the garden.
 Her favourite occupation was chasing a rubber ring.
 We lost several up in the trees due to my over enthusiastic throwing.

 Goats